Picovoice/picovoice/sdk/react-native/README.md

 ## Installation

-To start install be sure you have installed yarn and cocoapods.
+To start installation be sure you have installed yarn and cocoapods.
 Then add these native modules to your React Native project.

 ```sh
 yarn add @picovoice/react-native-voice-processor